 - Not taking care of our health: Quite a few of us are too busy to exercise.
 So we pay for a gym or buy the latest model treadmill to workout at home, we try it out for a few days/weeks, and then life happens.
 We let the gym membership continue or the treadmill add to our clutter because we don’t want to accept any sunk cost or we are too busy to put it up for sale.

-- Not trying to understand retirement/investing: One of my friends didn’t sign up for his 401k, which gave a 5 percent match for more than 3 years because he didn’t have time to “read up on that stuff”.
-We choose the wrong investments or pay someone hefty fees to tell us what to invest in, all because we lack the time to read up on what is right for us.
+- Not trying to understand retirement/investing: One of my friends didn’t sign up for his 401k for three whole years — a fund which gave a 5 percent match — because he didn’t “have time to read up on that stuff”.
+We choose the wrong investments or pay someone hefty fees to tell us what to invest in, all because we lack the time to educate ourselves on what is right for us.

 - Not looking for the best ways to make our money work for us: I am not talking about the rate chasers but there are still a lot of people who pay a high fee for a simple checking account just because they have not done the research to see if there is any better option out there.
 Are you paying for your checking account when there are free alternatives?
 Are you getting the best rate for your savings?